 Broadly, I would say that the solution to begin to turn this around includes, but is not limited to:

 Build permanent (or at a minimum, semi-permanent, like FEMA tent) shelter with attached, mandatory addiction treatment services.
-Go to treatment, or go to jail.
-And fix and/or suspend broken city policies that make it more attractive to be here as opposed to elsewhere if you are addicted, or looking to get addicted, and not from here.
+Fix and/or suspend broken city policies that make it more attractive to be here as opposed to far away from this region if you are addicted, or looking to get addicted, and not from this region.
 Yes, we should have compassion for all, but we shouldn’t unnecessarily expand “magnet” incentives during this period of local crisis.
 Once we get our own population better cared for, we can certainly revisit this issue.
 This might need to include:

 Consider time-limiting benefits to those not from here originally (6 months? a year? two years?)
 Since the programs are largely funded by Seattleites and sold to the public as being based on helping those who are displaced due to high cost, it should be OK to focus on Seattleites and, once programs are unified exclusively at the county level, King County-ites.
 With limited resources and a desire to limit inbound growth on an already overburdened system, it should be OK to have policies which are more comparatively generous for those who, through no fault of their own, have been DISPLACED due to affordability or are fleeing domestic violence or what have you, vs. those who have made active choices to come here, vs. those who have serious addiction problems and don’t want to get well.